Chicken Chili with White Beans

 - 1 (15 oz.) can small Cannellini beans, drained and rinsed

-- Heat the oil in a large, heavy-bottomed nonreactive pot over medium heat.
-Add the onions and red bell pepper and cook, stirring frequently, until softened, about 10 minutes.
+- Heat the oil in a large nonreactive pot over medium heat.
+Add the onions and red bell pepper and cook, stirring frequently, until softened, 8 to 10 minutes.
 Add the garlic and cook, stirring to prevent garlic from burning, about two minutes more.

-- Increase the heat to medium-high and add the ground chicken and spice mixture.
+- Increase the heat to medium-high.
+Add the ground chicken, chili powder, cumin, coriander, red pepper flakes, oregano, cayenne pepper, and salt.
 As the chicken cooks, use a wooden spoon to break the meat into very small clumps; cook until no longer pink, about 5 minutes.

-- Add the tomatoes, chicken broth, remaining teaspoon salt and sugar.
-Bring to a boil, then reduce the heat to low and simmer, partially covered (set lid ajar so steam has a few inches to escape), for about one hour, stirring occasionally.
+- Add the tomatoes, chicken broth, and sugar.
+Bring to a boil, then reduce the heat to low and simmer, partially covered with lid ajar, for about one hour, stirring occasionally.